youjibiying/GHSC_H-GNNs/README.md

   year={2025}
 }
 ```
-We would like to appreciate the excellent work of ED-HNN ([official repository](https://github.com/Graph-COM/ED-HNN)), which lay a solid foundation for our work.
+We would like to appreciate the excellent work of ED-HNN ([official repository](https://github.com/Graph-COM/ED-HNN)), which lays a solid foundation for our work.

-## TODO: ajust hyperparameters
-python train.py --method H_GCNII --dname ModelNet40_large --lr 0.001 --degree 2 --MLP_hidden 128 --wd 0.005 --epochs 500 --runs 10 --cuda 3  --data_dir data/ModelNet40_large --raw_data_dir data/raw_data/ --no_random_split  --H_GNN_alpha 0.15 --H_GNN_lamda 0.55 --dropout 0.5

-get the best result into the Table 2 the (last row and last col)